+David A. Twardock Director July 31, 2003

+By: /s/ DOUGLAS T. LINDE

+Douglas T. Linde Attorney-in-Fact

+II-5

+EXHIBIT INDEX

-Richard A. Salomon Director May 7, 2003 By: /s/ EDWARD H. LINDE Edward H. Linde Attorney-in-Fact 66 EXHIBIT INDEX xhibit No. Exhibit Description 3.1 ement of Limited Partnership of Boston Properties Limited Partnership dated as 3.1 to Boston Properties Limited Partnership Form 10 filed March 6, 2003) of June 29, 1998 4.1 002 by and between Boston Properties Limited Partnership and The Bank of N 4.1 to Form 8-K/A filed by Boston Properties, Inc. on December 13, 2002) ew York, as Trustee 4.2 ns of December 13, 2002 by and between Boston Properties Limited Partnership the 6.25% Senior Note due 2013 (incorporated by reference to Exhibit 4.2 to Fo 13, 2002) 4.3 Supplemental Indenture No. 2 dated as of January 17, 2003 by and between Boston Properties Limited Partnership and The Bank of New York, as Trustee, including a form of the 6.25% Senior Note due 2013 (incorporated by reference to Exhibit 4.1 to Form 8-K filed by Boston Properties, Inc. on January 23, 2003) 5.1 Opinion of Goodwin Procter LLP, as to the legality of the securities 8.1 Opinion of Goodwin Procter LLP, as to certain tax matters 12.1 Computation of Consolidated Ratio o f Earnings to Fixed Charges 21.1 Subsidiaries of the registrant (filed as Exhibit 21.1 to the Boston Properties Limited Partnership Form 10 filed March n 6, 2003) 23.1 Consent of PricewaterhouseCoopers I Consent of PricewaterhouseCoopers LLP
+Exhibit No. Exhibit Description 3.1 Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership dated as of June 29, 1998 (incorporated by reference to Exhibit 3.1 to Boston Properties Limited Partnership Form 10 filed March 6, 2003) 4.1 Indenture dated as of December 13, 2002 by and between Boston Properties Limited Partnership and The Bank of New York, as Trustee (incorporated by reference to Exhibit 4.1 to Form 8-K/A filed by Boston Properties, Inc. on December 13, 2002) 4.2 Supplemental Indenture No. 4 dated as of May 22, 2003 by and between Boston Properties Limited Partnership and The Bank of New York, as Trustee, including a form of the 5.00% Senior Note due 2015 5.1 Opinion of Goodwin Procter LLP, as to the legality of the securities 8.1 Opinion of Goodwin Procter LLP, as to certain tax matters 12.1 Computation of Consolidated Ratio of Earnings to Fixed Charges 21.1 Subsidiaries of the registrant (filed as Exhibit 21.1 to the Boston Properties Limited Partnership Form 10 filed March 6, 2003) 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of Goodwin Procter LLP (included in Exhibits 5.1 and 8.1)

-- 23.2 Consent of Goodwin Procter LLP (included in Exhibits 5.1 and 8.1) - 24.1 Power of Attorney (included in signature pages of the Registration Statement) - 25.1 Form T-1 Statement of Eligibility under the Trust Indenture Act of 1939 of The Bank of New York - 99.1 Form of Letter of Transmittal (with accompanying Substitute Form W-9 and related Guidelines) - 99.2 Form of Notice of Guaranteed Delivery - 99.3 Form of Letter to Registered Holders and DTC participants - 99.4 Form of Letter from Registered Holders to Clients - Filed herewith. - Previously filed.
+24.1 Power of Attorney (included in signature pages of the Registration Statement) 25.1 Form T-1 Statement of Eligibility under the Trust Indenture Act of 1939 of The Bank of New York 99.1 Form of Letter of Transmittal (with accompanying Substitute Form W-9 and related Guidelines 99.2 Form of Notice of Guaranteed Delivery 99.3 Form of Letter to Registered Holders and DTC Participants 99.4 Form of Letter from Registered Holders to Clients

+- \ Filed herewith. - \\ Previously filed.